ZapGaming/BotanicalCord/README.md

-# BotanicalCord
+# Grasscord
 A new discord theme to take over the Flashcord legacy based on Discord+

-For Current Version use together with my version of Flashcord Ceres
+## Note thsi contain Discord+ and Flashcord Ceres code don not merge any themes other than Clear Vision